 What is Cancer Ablation?

 This is a minimally invasive surgical method to treat solid cancers.
-Special probes are used to “burn” or “freeze” cancers.
+More modern types of ablative style treatments may be described as non-invasive.
+With conventional ablation, special probes are used to “burn” or “freeze” cancers.
 Computed Tomography (CT), Ultrasound (US) or Magnetic Resonance Imaging (MRI) is used to guide and position the needle probe into the tumour.
 This requires only a tiny hole, usually less than 3 mm via which the probe is introduced.
 When the probe is within the cancer it is attached to a generator which “burns” or “freezes” the cancer.
 “Burning” refers to increasing the temperature of the tumour to such a level that cancer cells die.
 This is usually achieved by radio frequency probes, referring to the type of energy used to increase the temperature.
 “Freezing” refers to cryoablation which decreases the temperature to -40 C (-40 F) which also kills the cancer cells.
 Within the classification of tumour ablation, there are several modalities used worldwide: radiofrequency (RFA), microwave (MWA), laser, high-intensity focused ultrasound (HIFU), cryoablation, and irreversible electroporation (IRE).
+New kids on the block include Histotripsy.
 Each technique, although similar in purpose, has specific and optimal indications.

 Tumor ablation is commonly used in the treatment of tumours of the liver, kidney, bone, and lung.
 It is an important option for people who need adjuvant/neoadjuvant treatment and/or are not surgical candidates.